aggregat4/dendriform/JOURNAL.md

 This change has some far reaching consequences: I need to start by refactoring all the types in eventlog.ts to no longer have the generic T type, and I would change DEvent to have a payload that is a union type of our concrete three event payloads.

 Further the DEventLog interface needs to have the eventType added as a discriminating parameter on the get methods (getEventsSince and getEventsForNode).
 Finally in our storage implementation of eventlog-local we need to have a composite (or multiple composite) key for eventtype+treenodeid or maybe also eventtype+eventid so we can query for specific kinds of events in our repository implementation.

+## 21.12.2018

+The eventlog was refactored to store all events, independent of type.
+This makes management easier, but in the process of refactoring we did some async await refactoring as well and we have a problem now.
+Possibly in repository-eventlog in loadTreeNodeRecursively.